 Myth 8: Landscaping is Just for Aesthetics

 Landscaping is often perceived as purely decorative, but it plays a crucial role in Kansas home maintenance.
 Proper landscaping can prevent erosion, manage drainage, and protect your home’s foundation.
 Planting trees strategically provides shade and reduces cooling costs, while well-maintained gardens and lawns contribute to overall property value.
-Incorporating functional landscaping elements enhances both the aesthetic appeal and practical benefits of your outdoor space.
+Incorporating functional landscaping elements such as rain gardens and permeable paving can help mitigate stormwater runoff and improve water quality.
+By investing in thoughtful landscaping, you can enhance your home’s curb appeal, improve its energy efficiency, and create a more sustainable outdoor space.

 Myth 9: Home Inspections Are Only for Buying and Selling